Best Time to Visit Eastern Asia

 Difference

-• Dine at private outdoor courtyard in China with traditional dance and music performance.
+- Dine in a private Chinese courtyard accompanied by traditional dance and music performances.

-• Visit a sumo stable and enjoy breakfast with sumo wrestlers in Japan.
+- Visit a sumo stable in Japan and share breakfast with the wrestlers.

-• Take a cooking class in Tokyo with a Michelin chef.
+- Participate in a cooking class in Tokyo led by a Michelin-starred chef.

-• Enjoy a private kabuki performance in Kyoto.
+- Attend a private kabuki theater performance in Kyoto.